 This community is the most common vegetation alliance observed in the BSA and covers 33.4 acres within the Project site and 33.67 acres within the 100-foot buffer area (Figure 4.4-4).
 Within the BSA, silver dune lupine and/or mock heather often occurred as dominates in the shrub layer with black sage (Salvia mellifera), coyote brush, sand almond (Prunus fasciculate var. punctata), sea cliff buckwheat (Eriogonum parvifolium), or California buckwheat (Eriogonum fasciculatum).
 The herbaceous layer was dominated by invasive veldt grass.
 Silver dune lupine-mock heather scrub has a State Ranking of S3, which is considered a sensitive natural community by the CDFW (CDFW 2023b).
-This community is known to support special-status plant species including the federally endangered Nipomo Mesa lupine (Lupinus nipomensis).
-Additional special-status plant species that were abundant within this natural community include Blochmaniae) (CRPR 1B.2).
+This community is known to support special-status plant species including the federally endangered Nipomo Mesa lupineLupine (Lupinus nipomensis).
+Additional special-status plant species that were abundant within this natural community include Blochmaniae) (CRPR 4.2) and Blochman's leafy daisy (Erigeron blochmaniae) (CRPR 1B.2).